fbpx

 The First Step Is Admitting You Need Help

 One of the reasons that cocaine can be notoriously difficult to treat is that it has a reputation as a “party” drug.
-For every addict, there is a person who can use the drug once a year and not suffer many consequences.
-But what does an addict do when the party is over and they’re still going through a few eight balls of coke every week?
+For every person suffering from addiction, there is a person who can use the drug once a year and not suffer many consequences.
+But what does a person with a history of substance abuse do when the party is over and they’re still going through a few eight balls of coke every week?
 It may be time to contact the team at Long Island Treatment Centers.
 With a great deal of experience treating cocaine addictions — and helping clients to create new, more positive neural pathways, this group is truly committed to helping people make the changes they need in order to transform their lives.
+We offer both inpatient and outpatient treatment programs as well as medical detox.
 Also, there may be some weekend cocaine users who would benefit from consulting with the center.
-With this drug, it is unbelievably easy to slip from casual use into something more frequent.
-Anyone who feels like they may be on the precipice is encouraged to reach out and make sure they’re protecting their quality of life by taking this proactive step.
+With this drug, it is unbelievably easy to slip from casual drug use into something more frequent.
+Anyone who feels like they may be on the precipice is encouraged to reach out and make sure they’re protecting their well being by taking this proactive step.

 References